 13 | Nicola-Georgia Macbeth & Gabrielle Nikora-Baker 🇬🇧🇳🇿 | Melbourne (1st) | 1:00:55 | +6:31 |

-- * 3rd place in HYROX London was Margot & Charlotte Vandenlindenloof (56:20), but they already qualified in Paris, so Zara & Kate got the rolldown in 4th.
+- * 3rd place at HYROX London was Margot & Charlotte Vandenlindenloof (56:20), but they already qualified in Paris, so Zara & Kate got the rolldown in 4th.

 Mixed Team Relay Invitational